 An index helps to speed up SELECT queries and WHERE clauses, but it slows down data input, with the UPDATE and the INSERT statements.
 Indexes can be created or dropped with no effect on the data.

 Creating an index involves the CREATE INDEX statement, which allows you to name the index, to specify the table and which column or columns to index, and to indicate whether the index is in an ascending or descending order.

 Indexes can also be unique, like the UNIQUE constraint, in that the index prevents duplicate entries in the column or combination of columns on which there is an index.

 The basic syntax of a CREATE INDEX is as follows.

 CREATE INDEX index_name ON table_name;

 A single-column index is created based on only one table column.
 The basic syntax is as follows.

 CREATE INDEX index_name ON table_name (column_name);

 Unique indexes are used not only for performance, but also for data integrity.
 A unique index does not allow any duplicate values to be inserted into the table.
-The basic syntax is as follows:
+The basic syntax is as follows.

-CREATE INDEX index_name on table_name (column_name);
+CREATE UNIQUE INDEX index_name on table_name (column_name);

 CREATE INDEX index_name on table_name (column1, column2);